 Each patient’s situation is unique.
 Dr. Herbst will usually take a panoramic X-ray to determine whether your tooth will need to be removed.
 If she recommends the removal of your wisdom teeth, it is best to have them removed sooner rather than later.

+Wisdom teeth are typically removed during the late teens or early twenties because there is a greater chance the roots have not fully formed and the bone surrounding the teeth is less dense.
+These two factors can make extraction easier, as well as the recovery time much shorter.
 To remove a wisdom tooth, an oral surgeon first needs to numb the area around the tooth with a local anesthetic.
-Dr. Herbst can apply additional medication, such as nitrous oxide, IV sedation, or general anesthesia, to sedate you safely during the extraction if you are feeling nervous about the procedure.
+Dr. Herbst can apply additional medication, such as nitrous oxide, IV sedation, or general anesthesia to sedate you safely during the extraction if you are feeling nervous about the procedure.

 Once your wisdom teeth have been extracted, the healing process begins.
-Healing time varies, depending on the degree of difficulty related to the extraction.
+Healing time varies depending on the degree of difficulty related to the extraction.
 Dr. Herbst will let you know what to expect and provide instructions for a comfortable, efficient healing process.